-An Update on COVID-19 from Dr. Kerry Solomon
+Clinic/Surgery Update Update from Dr. Kerry Solomon regarding COVID-19

 We’re closely following the latest updates from the CDC and the South Carolina Department of Health, and in particular, guidelines from the American Academy of Ophthalmology – as it specifically relates to the concerns most relevant for our patients and care teams.

-Please do not hesitate to reach out to our offices should you have questions or concerns.
+Please do not hesitate to reach out to our office should you have any questions or concerns.
 All of our lives have been turned upside down by this pandemic.
-We have worked hard to formulate a plan to keep you and our patients safe while in our offices.
+We have worked hard to formulate a plan to provide you a level of comfort knowing that our highest priority is to keep you, guests and staff safe while in our office.

 COVID-19 in Ophthalmology

 A recent article published by the American Academy of Ophthalmology noted that several reports suggest that COVID-19 can cause conjunctivitis (commonly known as “pink eye”).
 Although not as common of a symptom as fever, cough and difficulty breathing, this is something our scheduling team will take into consideration.

 More about COVID-19 from the CDC

 The virus is thought to spread mainly between people who are in close contact with one another (within about 6 feet) through respiratory droplets produced when an infected person coughs or sneezes.
 It also may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.